 - Google Voice (I know, I’m hooked on a Google product) is not well integrated.

-- I struggled trying to get my old Apple ID so I was forced to create a new one.
+- I struggled to try to get my old Apple ID, so I was forced to create a new one.

 Stay tuned for my followup…